Supermarine Spitfire (early Merlin-powered variants): Speed Spitfire (Type 323)

 In 1937 ideas about modifying a Spitfire to make an attempt on the world landplane speed record were mooted.
 At the time the record of 352 mi/h was held by Howard Hughes flying a Hughes H-1 racing aircraft.
 Although an early Spitfire I was capable of 362 mi/h, this was at a full-throttle height of 16800 ft; the regulations for the world speed record demanded that the aircraft fly a 1.86 mi course at an altitude no greater than 245 ft.
 The prototype Spitfire, which was the only one flying, was capable of 290 mi/h at very low level.
 On 11 November 1937 the modified Messerschmitt Bf 109 V13 (D-IPKY), flown by Herman Wurster, raised the world speed record to 379 mi/h.
 It was still felt that a modified Spitfire could do better than this and, on the strength of this, the Air Ministry issued a contract to fund this work.

 Accordingly, a standard Mk I K9834 (the 48th production Spitfire) was taken off the production line and modified for the attempt on the World Speed Record.
 All military equipment was removed and the hinged gun panels, radio door and flare chute opening were replaced with removable panels.
-A special "sprint" version of the Merlin II, running on a special "racing fuel" of gasoline, benzol and methanol, with a small amount of tetraethyl lead was able to generate 2,100 hp (1,565 kW) for short periods.
+A special "sprint" version of the Merlin II, running on a special "racing fuel" of petrol, benzol and methanol, with a small amount of tetraethyl lead was able to generate 2,100 hp (1,565 kW) for short periods.
 This drove a Watts coarse pitch, four bladed wood propeller of 10 ft in diameter.
 Cooling the more powerful engine was achieved using a pressurised water system.
 This required a deeper radiator inside a lengthened duct which extended to the trailing edge of the starboard wing.
 A larger diameter oil cooler was fitted under the port wing.
 The wingspan was reduced to 33 ft 9 in (10.28 m) and the wingtips were rounded.